How to Apply for a 329 Card in Hawaii

 329 Card Rules for Medical Cannabis Patients in Hawaii

 With a valid 329 card, patients can lawfully consume, buy, and possess medical cannabis in Hawaii.
-Still, there are limits to these freedoms and patients should follow the Hawaii 329 card rules to be on the safe side of the law.
-For instance:

 When did the Hawaii Medical Cannabis Program Start?